Australia remains a gene-patent friendly jurisdiction

 MLA also submitted that as a matter of coherency with US law, the claims should be held to be invalid based on a lack of patentable subject matter having regard to decisions in the US, which have rejected claims to methods of diagnosis based on discoveries or principles of nature; For Example, Mayo Collaborative Services v Prometheus Laboratories, Inc. 566 US 66 (2012) and Ariosa Diagnostics Inc. v Sequenom, Inc. 788 F3d 1371 (3d Cir 2015).
 These submissions were rejected by the Court for three reasons.
 Firstly, the Judge found that he could not determine coherency with foreign law generally by only considering cherry-picked jurisprudence from one jurisdiction.
 Thus, consistency with one foreign jurisdiction might produce inconsistency with another foreign jurisdiction.
 Secondly, the Court found it necessary to apply an evolving concept of patent eligible subject matter in the context of Australian legislation and Australian conditions, not any foreign law approach.
 Thirdly, the Judge pointed out that the US approach accepts that a method involving the application of a “law of nature” may be patent eligible.

-Notable, Beech J said nothing in relation to the US Ariosa Diagnostics Inc. v Sequenom, Inc decision as the corresponding Australian case has been set down before him for August 2018.
+Notably, Beech J said nothing in relation to the US Ariosa Diagnostics Inc. v Sequenom, Inc decision as the corresponding Australian case has been set down before him for August 2018.

 Ultimately, the single ground upon which MLA succeeded was that of lack of clarity.
 The Judge, however, provided a specific indication as to how claim 1 and analogous claims could be amended to render the claims valid.
 This strongly suggests that the amendments will be allowed, and the patent application granted.